shinysharky/kaoru_public/README.md

 ☕ “Here, have some tea.
 You look like you needed this.”
 Embed color: #d4c4b0

-### ˎˊ˗ !dreamjob
-Kaoru tells you what your aesthetic dream job would be.
-Random from:

-“Cloud sculptor ☁️”

-“Moss gardener 🌿”

-“Star librarian 🌌”

-“Bubble tea alchemist 🧋”

 ### ˎˊ˗ !catfact
 Kaoru gives you a random wholesome or fun cat fact 🧠